M1 Mac mini vs M2 Mac mini: Speed and savings

 M1 Mac mini vs M2 Mac mini: Design

 From the outside, you’d be hard-pressed to notice any differences between the new and old mini.
-That’s because they’re identical: The M2 models have the classic aluminum square design with the Apple logo on top and all the ports hidden around the back.
+That’s because they’re identical: The M2 model has the classic aluminum square design with the Apple logo on top and all the ports hidden around the back.
 Dimensions are the same too at 197mm x 197mm x 36mm, so if you liked the old Mac mini, then the new one will be equally pleasing in terms of aesthetics.
-However, if you had the old Space Gray Intel model, you’ll have to settle for silver since Apple only offers one color.
+However, if you had the old Space Gray Intel model and plan on getting an M2, you’ll have to settle for silver since Apple no longer offers the darker shade.

 As with all Mac minis, you’ll need to supply your own keyboard, mouse/trackpad, and monitor if you want to get anything done.